jclouds/jclouds-labs/README.md

 jclouds Labs
 ============

-Repository for incubator providers and APIs
+Repository for incubator providers and APIs.

+This repository is archived.
+Please see [apache/jclouds-labs](https://github.com/jclouds/jclouds-labs).

 License
 -------